 There is a traditional database-driven CMS which editors use to maintain the content for the site, usually via the same old admin interface as always.

 The content for the site is accessible via a web-service API, usually in a RESTful manner and in a mashup-friendly format such as JSON.

 In practice, this adds an additional layer of abstraction between your end user and your website, extending an existing trend.
 The rise of CMSs introduced a separation of content and display on the back-end starting over 10 years ago; the headless web continues this development:

 The decoupled model is already being used today by developers in both Drupal and WordPress, and future releases will deepen support.
-WordPress 4.0, currently in beta, will soon have a JSON REST API built-into its core, as does Drupal 8.0, currently in alpha.
+WordPress & Drupal 8 both include a JSON REST API built-into its core.
 Expect to see further developments like these driving headless architecture.

 Why Does It Matter?

 By shifting responsibility for the user experience completely into the browser, the headless model provides a number of benefits:

 Set front-end developers free from the conventions and structures of the back-end.
 Headless development not only eliminates “div-itis”, it gives front-end specialists full control over the user experience using their native tools.

 Speed up the site by shifting display logic to the client-side and streamlining the back-end.
 An application focused on delivering content can be much more responsive than one assembles completely formatted responses based on complex rules.